This page provides detailed information about integrating AI Email (AIE) with Salesforce.

 The bulk of storage usage comes from recording the email activities.
 The fields added to the lead and contact objects are small (restricted picklist, datetime, or short string).

-To get an estimate of the amount of storage CE will use, we suggest using the baseline of approximately 1KB per email.
-(CE does not include attachments in the sent/received email activities, so these do not require any additional storage.)
+To get an estimate of the amount of storage AIE will use, we suggest using the baseline of approximately 1KB per email.
+(AIE does not include attachments in the sent/received email activities, so these do not require any additional storage.)

 Example of a storage estimate